Lactobacillus plantarum

 What is the recommended dosage of Lactobacillus plantarum?

-Does Lactobacillus plantarum interact with medications?
+Does Lactobacillus plantarum interact with any medications?